baoduy/hbd.astro-paper/src/content/blog/az-04-pulumi-private-aks-hub-vnet-development.md

 ### DevOps Policy Group

-**Purpose**: To allow DevOps resources to interact with Azure DevOps services and deploy to AKS.
+**Purpose**: Enables DevOps resources to interact with Azure DevOps services and deploy to AKS.

 ```typescript
 import { subnetSpaces } from "../../config";